plengqui/SportidentTinymesh/README.md

 About 10 radio units including antennas can be carried in a backpack and easily deployed by one person with very limited technical knowledge.
 # Technologies used
 ## Tinymesh
 The radio units communicate using a widely used and well supported mesh radio protocol from Radiocrafts called Tinymesh.
 They use the 169 MHz band, which implies wavelengths of almost 2 meters.
 Thus they have very good propagation even through dense and wet forest.
-Distances of over 1 km per hop have been tested with continuous operation.
+Distances of over 1 km per hop have been tested with continuous operation with 500mW effect and Slim Jim antennas.
 Tinymesh is a self-configuring, self-healing, monitorable mesh technology, implemented in a small surface-mounted component containing both transceiver and protocol logic.
 The [Tinymesh datasheet](docs/RCxxxxHP-TM_Data_Sheet.pdf) from Radiocrafts contains everything we need to know in this project, from an overview of the solution to detailed explanation of the protocol and packet formats.
+This radio band is unlicensed in most european countries, including [Sweden](https://www.pts.se/sv/Bransch/Radio/Radiotillstand/Undantag-fran-tillstandsplikt/):
+>88 § 169,400–169,475 MHz: Radiosändare för ospecificerat tillämpningsområde.
+Högsta effekt: 500 mW e.r.p.
+Kanaldelning: Upp till 50 kHz.
+Sändningscykel: < 1 %

+>89 § 169,400–169,475 MHz: Radiosändare för mätutrustning.
+Högsta effekt: 500 mW e.r.p.
+Kanaldelning: Upp till 50 kHz.
+Sändningscykel: < 10 %.

 ## Sportident Short Range Radio (SRR)
 The Sportident units at the control are SRR stations, which communicate with the radio unit via a proprietary Sportident radio protocol on the 2,4 GHz band.
 ![sportident srr station](./docs/SportidentSrr.JPG)